glawson6/spring-sse-demo/README.md

 ```

 ### 8. Generate some Events
-You can do an http POST to http://localhost:8080/sse/generateNE
+You can do an HTTP POST to http://localhost:8080/sse/generateNE
 ```shell
 http POST http://localhost:8080/sse/generateNE
 ```
-After this watch as your http client recieves an event for the clientId that it is subscribed.
+After this watch as your HTTP client receives an event for the clientId that it is subscribed.

 ## Discussion
+Why would you use Kafka and Redis?
+Does not Kafka offer this alone?
+Many companies have invested in Kafka as a backend message provider between their systems.
+Kafka in itself does not handle message selection very easily.

+Message selection is not a typical feature provided natively by Kafka for a couple of reasons:

+1. **Data Size and Latency**: Kafka is designed for high-throughput, low-latency message processing.
+Its architecture focuses on distributing messages to a large number of consumers quickly.
+Introducing message selection based on arbitrary conditions can slow down the overall processing and introduce latency, which goes against Kafka's primary design goals.

+2. **Idempotency**: Kafka relies on the concept of idempotent producers and consumers.
+This means that if a consumer or producer retries a message due to a failure, it should not result in duplicate processing.
+Introducing selective message retrieval would complicate this idempotency guarantee, potentially leading to unintended duplicate processing.

+3. **Consumer Offset Tracking**: Kafka maintains consumer offsets, allowing consumers to keep track of the last processed message.
+If message selection is introduced, the concept of offsets becomes less straightforward, as some messages might be skipped based on selection criteria.

+4. **Decoupled Architecture**: Kafka is designed to decouple producers from consumers.
+Producers are unaware of consumer behavior, and consumers can independently decide what messages they want to consume.
+Message selection would break this decoupling, as producers would need to know which messages to produce based on specific consumer needs.

+5. **Consumer Flexibility**: Kafka consumers can be highly flexible in terms of message processing.
+They can be designed to filter, transform, and aggregate messages based on their own criteria.
+Introducing message selection at the Kafka level would limit this flexibility and make the system less adaptable to changing consumer requirements.

+6. **Scaling and Parallelism**: Kafka's scalability and parallelism benefits come from the ability to distribute messages across multiple partitions and allow multiple consumers to process messages in parallel.
+Selective message retrieval would complicate this parallelism, making it harder to distribute work efficiently.

+While Kafka itself doesn't provide native message selection features, it's essential to design the consumers to handle message filtering and selection if needed.
+Consumers can be designed to filter and process messages based on specific criteria, ensuring that only relevant messages are processed within the consumer application.
+This approach allows Kafka to maintain its core design principles while still providing the flexibility needed for various message-processing scenarios.

+Kafka could not essentially solve the problem in an easy way, which lead to pushing the messages to another persistent space that could easily select based on known criteria.
+This requirement leads to the decision to use Redis and allow pushing messages directly to Redis.

-A decision was made to limit the events being pushed into redis based on wether there was a client actually
+A decision was made to limit the events being pushed into Redis based on whether there was a client actually
 expecting a message.
-If there were no clients then kafka messages were being filtered out.
+If there were no clients then Kafka messages were being filtered out.
 ```java
 	.filterWhen(record -> checkIfStreamBeingAccessed(record))
 ```
-The client registers the id so that the kafka listener will push the to redis stream.
+The client registers the id so that the Kafka listener will push the to the Redis stream.
 ```java
 .flatMap(id -> addIdToStream(clientId))
 ```